MArpogaus/awesome-ayu/README.md

 ## Widget Parameters

 Some widgets (`weather`, `temp`, `net`) require additional configuration.
-These parameters for each widget are stored in a table under the key `widgets_arg` in the configuration.
+The parameters for each widget are stored in a table under the key `widgets_arg` in the configuration.

 A example configuration is shown in the following listing:

 ```lua